hackclub/hackclub/workshops/Simple Js Clock/Readme.md

 We declare the variables 'secondHand', 'minsHand', 'hourHand' using 'const' and set its value to the first element that matches a specified CSS selector(s) in the document.
 In our case, that CSS selectors are `".second-hand"` , `".min-hand"` , `".hour-hand"` respectively.

 **What is querySelector()?**
 The querySelector() method returns the first element that matches a specified CSS selector(s) in the document.

+Learn more about query selector [here](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).

 Now its time to implement a function which will help us in the proper functioning of the clock.
 Create a function 'setDate' in your file.
 (You can name it anything you want)